kealanheena/battle/README.md

 - a player turn should be skipped if they are paralysed
 - sleep attack should should not decrease health
 - a players turn should be skipped when the sleep attack is used
+- a players health should not go over 60
+- a players health should be healed by 10 points when srand(6) is run

 ### Winner